Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 - "When was the game released?"
 - "Is the game still in early access?"

-Once you have the necessary information, you can name the archive using the [Crackpipe Naming Structure](structure.md).
+Once you have the necessary information, you can name the archive using the [GameVault Naming Structure](structure.md).

 In our Example we have a copy of Crawl Version 1.0.1 released in 2014, so we named the archive: